Jacobus Henricus van 't Hoff

 Jacobus Henricus van 't Hoff Jr. (/nl/; 30 August 1852 – 1 March 1911) was a Dutch physical chemist.
-A highly influential theoretical chemist of his time, Van 't Hoff was the first winner of the Nobel Prize in Chemistry.
+A highly influential theoretical chemist, in 1901 Van 't Hoff won the first Nobel Prize in Chemistry "[for his] discovery of the laws of chemical dynamics and osmotic pressure in solutions".
 His pioneering work helped found the modern theory of chemical affinity, chemical equilibrium, chemical kinetics, and chemical thermodynamics.
 In his 1874 pamphlet, Van 't Hoff formulated the theory of the tetrahedral carbon atom and laid the foundations of stereochemistry.
 In 1875, he predicted the correct structures of allenes and cumulenes as well as their axial chirality.
-He is also widely considered one of the founders of physical chemistry as the discipline is known today.
+He is also widely considered one of the three co-founders of physical chemistry as the discipline is known today.
+The Zeitschrift für physikalische Chemie (Journal of Physical Chemistry) was founded in 1887 by Van ’t Hoff, Svante Arrhenius and Wilhelm Ostwald, at Leipzig University as the first dedicated scientific journal for the discipline.

 Biography

 The third of seven children, Van 't Hoff was born in Rotterdam, Netherlands, 30 August 1852.
 His father was Jacobus Henricus van 't Hoff Sr., a physician, and his mother was Alida Kolff van 't Hoff.
 From a young age, he was interested in science and nature, and frequently took part in botanical excursions.
 In his early school years, he showed a strong interest in poetry and philosophy.
 He considered Lord Byron to be his idol.

 Against the wishes of his father, Van 't Hoff chose to study chemistry.
 First, he enrolled at Delft University of Technology in September 1869, and studied until 1871, when he passed his final exam on 8 July and obtained a degree of chemical technologist.
 He passed all his courses in two years, although the time assigned to study was three years.
 Then he enrolled at University of Leiden to study chemistry.
 He then studied in Bonn, Germany, with August Kekulé and in Paris with Adolphe Wurtz.
 He received his doctorate under Eduard Mulder at the University of Utrecht in 1874.

 In 1878, Van 't Hoff married Johanna Francina Mees.
 They had two daughters, Johanna Francina (1880–1964) and Aleida Jacoba (1882–1971), and two sons, Jacobus Henricus van 't Hoff III (1883–1943) and Govert Jacob (1889–1918).
 Van 't Hoff died at the age of 58, on 1 March 1911, at Steglitz, near Berlin, of tuberculosis.